 Human beta-2 microglobulin ELISA kit is designed to analyse in vitro quantitative concentrations of ß2-microglobulin (B2M, beta-2 microglobulin) in human serum, plasma and urine samples.
 This assay has a minimum sensitivity limit of 0.1 µg/ml.

-B2M is a useful tumour marker for a number of blood cell cancers.
-It is not intended for the diagnostic of a specific disease, but instead it is associated with the amount of cancer that is present (i.e. tumour burden) and more importantly can be used to provide further information about patient prognosis.
+Beta-2 microglobulin is a useful tumour marker for a number of blood cell cancers.
 It is also often used to help to determine the severity and spread (stage) of multiple myeloma and in some cases provide an aid to evaluate the disease activity and the effectiveness of any treatment given.
 The measurement of B2M in plasma and serum samples can aid in the clinical assessment of the activation of a tumor marker and the cellular immune system.
-The urine values indicate a number of renal filtration disorders, since the molecule is not stable in urine for a long time due the acid pH-values. ß2-microglobulin is synthesized in the lymphatic system and its measurement in serum and urine can determine the differentiation between a disturbance of the kidney function and an activation of the lymphatic system.
+The urine values indicate a number of renal filtration disorders, since the molecule is not stable in urine for a long time due the acid pH-values.
+It is synthesized in the lymphatic system and its measurement in serum and urine can determine the differentiation between a disturbance of the kidney function and an activation of the lymphatic system.

 All reagents supplied need to be stored at 2 °C – 8 °C in the dark.
 Do not expose reagents to heat, sun, or strong light during storage and usage.

-- One Divisible Microplate: Coated with highly purified anti-human-β2-microglobulin IgG (rabbit, polyclonal).
+- One Divisible Microplate: Coated with highly purified anti-human-B2M IgG (rabbit, polyclonal).

 - Calibrator A-F: Concentration 0, 0.75, 1.5, 3, 6, 12 µg/ml.